nick-monto/Specs2text/README.md

 - Unidecode
 - Inflect

-You can install the required packages using pip via the terminal by entering ```console pip install -r requirements.txt``` while in the master folder.

 To date, I have not had the compute resources necessary to fully train, test, and debug the network.
 I am still working on securing the necessary resources.